This post was originally published in June 2020 and updated in June 2021.

 - Heart and lung damage

-Finding your new normal takes some time, no matter what type of cancer or treatment you had.
+Finding your new normal takes some time, no matter what type of cancer or treatment.
 Fortunately, you can live a full life despite the challenges.
 Your provider can offer treatments or strategies that reduce or relieve pain and minimize your symptoms.
-These other tips may also help.

 Physical and Mental Health